JackAdams/temple/README.md

 Note:

 1. *Temple* will plug itself into the UI of `msavin:mongol` if that package is added to your project.
-2. This is a `{debug: true}` package, so it won't be compiled into production builds.
+2. This is a `{debugOnly: true}` package, so it won't be compiled into production builds.

 Usage
 ----